Churches Page 1 of 7 Back to list

 Via Duomo 09100 Cagliari

 Built in the Catalan-Gothic style between the 15th and the 16th century, it has a simple facade without ornaments.
 Above the portal stands the coat of arms of the Aymerich family, owners of the church.
-The interior of the church consists of one nave with three chapels on the right side.
+The interior of the church consists of one nave.